cosmix/stencilizer/README.md

 ## Configuration

 Configuration is controlled via CLI options (see the usage examples above).
-The CLI does not read environment variables, so pass any desired settings as flags when invoking `stencilizer`.

 If you are using Stencilizer as a library, create a `StencilizerSettings` instance and set values directly before passing it to the processor: